costagabbie/wireflaskadmin/INSTALL.md

 WFADMIN_REBUILD_STARTUP=N
 ```
 *Tip: You can symlink this file to ~/wireflaskadmin/daemon/.env this way you will have your configs in the same file.*
+*Warning: Set WFADMIN_HCAPTCHA_ENABLE to N if you don't want to enable hCaptcha when logging in, however if you set to Y you will need to provide the API key and the SITE key.
 ### For daemon
 Same as above.
 ## Creating the virtual environments